Saturday, June 6, 2009

 So this morning we left the hotel, which wasn’t a bad place by any means, though it wasn’t as fancy as the other places we’d been staying at.
 Brekkie was fine, but the shopping afterward in Airlie (pronounced Air-lee) Beach was much more fun.
 We just wandered around and enjoyed the interesting touristy shops and street fair that was really more of a beach fair.

 One of the cooler things is the pool you can see from my room window.
 This isn’t one you can swim in – there are sharks, sting rays, colorful fish, coral, starfish.
 It’s like a tide pool.
 On steroids.
 That you can see from your room.
 It’s so fascinating.
 Just as awesome are the wild cockatoos that are so common.
 They aren’t too afraid of people, so you can get fairly close.
-I saw one cockatoo sitting right outside the room window.
-I love it here.

 When we arrived we were all given shell necklaces as a welcoming gift, and then we had a tour of part of the island.
 Afterwards we had a chance to do some of the activities offered.
 I really wanted to kayak so I only got a chance to stick my foot in the ocean before going to do that.
 The most convenient beach is a coral beach.
 Literally until you get to the very edge of the water the beach is covered thickly in coral.
 Sand is buried probably feet underneath the coral.
 It hurts to walk on barefoot, but it’s cool to look at.